1994

 the road, the sun shone, the birds sang and no music played."[23]

-Meanwhile David lost more and more control: "After the tour ended, I
+Meanwhile Dave lost control completely: "After the tour ended, I

 spent a few months in London and that's when my habit got completely out of